-Some people wrongly believe that drip edges are not important to a house’s roof, but they are a vital part that helps keep water out of your house, as well as helping to prevent soil erosion, and basement flooding.
+Some people wrongly believe that drip edges are not important to a house’s roof, but they are a vital part that helps keep water out of your house, as well as helps to prevent soil erosion and basement flooding.
 If water is allowed to drip down your house, it can also rot wood and ruin siding, so drip edges are a very important part of the roofing process.
-Never let anyone tell you they aren’t necessary.
+Never let anyone tell you they aren’t necessary!

-So not only do drip edges offer a clean, finished look to your home, they are vital in keeping your gutter system working properly, and keeping your home free from water damage!
+Drip edges prevent movement between the deck and the fascia boards.So not only do drip edges offer a clean, finished look to your home, they are vital in keeping your gutter system working properly and keeping your home free from water damage!